KVIncubator/iqkv-archetype-boot-jpa-mvc-rest/README.md

 Make sure you have correct tooling:

-- Java 17 or later
+- java 21 or later
 - Maven 3.6.3 or later
 - Make sure `GIT_HOME`, `MVN_HOME` and `JAVA_HOME` are set, and they are in your `PATH` variable.